S. Falzone, G.

 Based on new environmental regulations focusing on volatile organic

-volatile organic compounds (VOCs) at the emissions point of a refinery’s sulfur
+compounds (VOCs) at the emissions point of a refinery’s sulfur recovery unit (SRU),

-recovery unit (SRU), Raffineria di Milazzo—a JV between Eni and Kuwait Petroleum
+Raffineria di Milazzo—a JV between Eni and Kuwait Petroleum Italia—carried out

-literature and technical references.
-In this article, VOCs refer to the sum of
+references.
+In this article, VOCs refer to the sum of the contributions of

 technological arrangement of Raffineria di Milazzo’s SRU complex ensures high